 Don’t Rush the Buildup

-There are many shortcuts and fast-track programs to an IRONMAN finish line.
+There are many shortcuts and fast-track programs to a finish line.
 But I believe that the more time you have, the better.
 It’s like producing a good wine, or baking a cake, for those of us with a sweet tooth: first you bake, and then you put the icing on top.

-The extra time you put into your IRONMAN preparation will give you and your coach plenty of time to work on the foundations (technique, strength and conditioning, endurance build-up).
+The extra time you put into your preparation will give you and your coach plenty of time to work on the foundations (technique, strength and conditioning, endurance build-up).
 Then you will be able to build a race-specific pace and a precise strategy as race day approaches.

 “I felt less rushed to get the training in at the end than last year,” says Mateus.
 “This also helped with building confidence and allowed a lot more focus on the race and the nutrition on the last months.”